Brythe40/Brythe40/README.md

 ### Hi there 👋

+My name is Bryce Olivier and I am a Senior Software Engineering major at Louisiana State University!

+🌱 Open for work opportunities!

+📧 You can reach me at: [boliv31@lsu.edu](mailto:boliv31@lsu.edu)

 <!--
 **Brythe40/Brythe40** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.